hpreston/nso-getting-started/03-exploring-with-cli.md

     ```
     </details>

 1. One last question you might have before you're ready to `commit` this to the network, is what will NSO actually SEND to your device?
-NSO lets you do a `dry-run` before committing, and it has a handy `native` format that shows you excatly what will be sent away.
+NSO lets you do a `dry-run` before committing, and it has a handy `native` format that shows you exactly what will be sent away.

     ```
     commit dry-run outformat native